atxit/ios_deployment_cli/README.md

 # Jinja2 using MS excel

 This is a tool which I created to assist in building Cisco configuration files by using jinja2.
 Using a jinja2 template to create configuration files is nothing new however, I’ve adapted it to read from a MS spreadsheet, so the user does not need to access the python code.
-Most examples that I’ve seen require that the variables need to be manually added directly into a python dictionary, then filters through jinja2.
+Most examples that I’ve seen require that the variables are added manually directly into a python code dictionary, then filtered through jinja2.
 With this python code, variables are inputted using a spreadsheet.

 #Supported versions: